gmonteir/gmonteir.github.io/about.md

 headshot: /images/headshot.jpg
 ---

-I am a Software Engineering student at [RMIT University](https://www.rmit.edu.au/) in Melbourne.
-Starting November 2016 I will be interning with [Zendesk](https://www.zendesk.com/) in a Data Engineering role.
+I am a Computer Science student at [California Polytechnic State University](https://www.calpoly.edu/) in San Luis Obispo.
+This is the place where I would put the company that I'm currently interning at, but I'm still working on that one.

-I'm currently doing a lot of work building developer communities around my University.
-I'll chase any opportunity to improve collaboration and outreach in the tech. industry.
+I'm currently doing a lot of work on a number of projects in and outside of class, namely for the [Cal Poly Amusement Park Engineers and Designers (CAPED)](https://www.facebook.com/SLOCAPED/).
+I'll chase any opportunity to get involved in the themed entertainment industry.

-My main areas of interest are in NLP, Agent-Oriented Programming, and Computational Dialectics.
+My main areas of interest are in Virtual Reality, Computer Graphics, and Real-time Rendering.

 {% if site.show_talks_section %}
 ## Talks